Vincent the Dragon | Free Amigurumi Crochet Pattern

 Construction

 Yes, he is large.
 I would not recommend Vincent for your very first amigurumi pattern, although if you are a fast learner and you are ready to take on some new techniques in shaping, he is very fun to make.
 And the new 2.0 pattern walks you through the hard parts step-by-step.
-This is an intermediate level pattern.
+This is an intermediate skill level pattern.

 With this in mind, I would strong urge you to pay the little bit and purchase the Premium Pattern 2.0 on this one.
 The pattern has just been rewritten as a 2.0 pattern, complete with checkboxes for each row/round, color coding where you need it, and 40 (Yes, forty) pages of photo tutorials!